g200kg/zoom-ms-utility/README.md

   Make a shortcut of Chrome, like
   `"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe"  --allow-file-access-from-files file:///C:/Users/xxxx/zoom-ms-utility/index.html`
   Or on Mac, use Automator shell script, like
   `Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --allow-file-access-from-files /Users/xxxx/zoom-ms-utility/index.html`
+  Note that this method will not work if the Chrome instance is already exist.
+You should close all Chrome window before launch.

 ## Info
 If you are interested in MS-50G/70CDR MIDI function, check `midimessage.md`